codsen/codsen/packages/util-array-object-or-both/readme.md

 // now, use "check-types-mini" to validate the types: checkTypes(opts, defaults,
   {
-    // give a meaningful message in case it throws:
+    // give a meaningful message in case it throws,
+    // customise the library `check-types-mini`:
     msg: 'my-library/myPrecious(): [THROW_ID_01]',
     optsVarName: 'opts',
     schema: {